victorts1991/my-money/README.md

 # my-money
-a simple personal finance control built with React and Redux.
+A simple personal finance control built with React and Redux.
 [Under construction]